Breathwork Fundamentals Part I: Speed vs. Depth

 What happens when we breathe slowly?

 Slowing down our breathing activates our parasympathetic nervous system (rest and digest) signaling our bodies and the muscles around our chest, abdomen and diaphragm to relax.
-Our hear rate decreases along with our blood pressure, encouraging a sense of calm, allowing better cognitive function and our minds to find greater levels of mindfulness and concentration.
+Our heart rate decreases along with our blood pressure, encouraging a sense of calm, allowing better cognitive function and our minds to find greater levels of mindfulness and concentration.

 When we breathe slowly, it also allows our bodies to more efficiently exchange oxygen and carbon dioxide (through our respiration), allowing our bodies to maintain a balanced pH in the blood, promoting greater O2 delivery to our tissues and organs.